KomalSharma-aiml/-OIBSIP/README.md

-# -OIBSIP
+# 🔗 OIBSIP Data Science Internship Task-1
 Machine Learning project to classify Iris flowers using Logistic Regression, KNN, and Decision Tree.

-#  Iris Flower Classification using Machine Learning
+#  🔗 Iris Flower Classification using Machine Learning

 An end-to-end Machine Learning project that classifies Iris flowers into **Setosa, Versicolor, and Virginica** using multiple classification algorithms.
 The project covers the complete ML workflow, including Exploratory Data Analysis (EDA), feature scaling, model training, evaluation, cross-validation, and prediction.

-## Project Summary
+## 🔗 Project Summary

 The objective of this project is to predict the species of an Iris flower based on four numerical features: